 You don’t want to be creepy.
 For example, if a person’s first contact with your brand was a few years ago, it might be too late to bring that up in the conversation.
 Or, if their recent purchase was something people generally keep private, don’t talk about it at great lengths – and definitely don’t use it as a subject in an email or letter.
 Going overboard with personalization can be a big turn off and make your customers uncomfortable.

-How to ask for a referral passively
+How to ask for referrals passively (and keep them coming)

 1. How to ask for referrals in an email